-As you're probably familiar with the old adage that good planning is half the battle, we won't bore you with the basics (clue: check your bikes thoroughly and make sure you have the necessary equipment), but we will say that e-bike rides require a little bit extra preparation.
+As you're probably familiar with the old adage that good planning is half the battle, we won't bore you with the basics (clue: check your bikes thoroughly and make sure you have the necessary equipment), but we will say that e-bike rides require a little bit of extra thought.
 Follow these tips to make sure your family e-bike adventure goes smoothly!

 If your motor decides to wave a white flag mid-ride, expect the fun to end pretty quickly.
 Unlike a dropped chain that can simply be slipped back onto the chainring, the drive system adds more complexity to your ride.
 We suggest checking it a few days before your ride.
 This way, you will have time to get it serviced if needed.

-Even with the assistance of the motor, TIME remains a decisive element on any ride with kids.
+Even with the assistance of the motor, time remains a decisive element on any ride with kids.
 Your e-bikes might get you around quicker, but you still need to factor in some flexibility.
 Loosely allocate time for adventure and other spontaneous stops to ensure that the ride has enough variety.
 If you make good progress, you can always add extra loops at the end.

-TRANSPORTING YOUR E-BIKE
+4. TRANSPORTING YOUR E-BIKE

 Not all e-bikers have the luxury of pedalling straight into a cycling paradise from their front door.